 -Eric Hartwig, former principal of Menlo-Atherton High School

 Daniel was an amazing young man with a wide variety of interests, running the gamut from politics and history to trivia and humor.
 Dan's thesis for his masters degree was a mathematical model for predicting the outcomes of U.S. elections.
-He first published his model in 2004; the model correctly predicted George Bush's re-election in 2004, a Democratic Party victory in the 2008 presidential election, and the re-election of that Democratic president in 2012.
-We are still waiting to see if his prediction will be correct for a Republican presidential victory in 2016.
+He first published his model in 2004; the model correctly predicted George Bush's re-election in 2004, a Democratic Party victory in the 2008 presidential election, re-election of that Democratic president in 2012, and a return to a Republican president in 2016.
 He used this model to place on-line bets on elections.
 He made thousands betting on the 2004 presidential election, some of which he used in 2006 to purchase futures in Hillary Clinton for President.
 Those futures quadrupled by the time of Dan's death.

 During his last two years at MIT, Dan spent most of his spare time with the MIT Parliamentary Debate team, traveling to tournaments and preparing arguments.
 He was a nationally-ranked debater, was scheduled to compete in the 2007 National Debate Championships, and had previously been invited to the World Debate Tournament.
 Dan graduated from MIT with a bachelors in economics, and was only weeks away from receiving his masters degree in political science when he died.
 Dan had accepted a job with a Boston financial advising firm so he could remain in the Boston area with his friends after graduation.